How to Build a React Native App

 About the authors and React Native Starter

-Flatlogic are developing admin dashboard templates and react native templates.
-We are listed among top 20 Web Development companies from Belarus.
+Flatlogic is developing React, Angular, and Vue templates and react native templates.
+We are listed among the top 20 Web Development companies from Belarus.
 Since the last 5 years, we have completed around 20 big projects for small startups and large enterprises.
 As a team, we always have a deep desire to help our clients.